 Despite the fact we think of social media as the great leveller, it really isn’t.
 Aside from the fact that you need money to buy the tech, and you need to be able to afford to pay for internet access, there are other issues at play.
 The simple fact is, not everyone experiences a tweet or a Facebook post in the same way.

-Has your Nanna ever complained she can’t understand what you kids are saying?
-Nanna needs to yeet that bad attitude, amiright?
+Has your Nana ever complained she can’t understand what you kids are saying?

-Seriously though, on a basic level, Nanna not understanding means the language you’re using is exclusionary.
+Seriously though, on a basic level, Nana not understanding means the language you’re using is exclusionary.
 It’s shutting out people from a different age demographic who aren’t down with the latest slang.

 Let’s take that a bit further.
 What if you’re someone with a disability, such as a visual impairment?

 What about gender?
 Are you using exclusionary pronouns?

 What’s that got to do with me or my business?